-- Unless identified in this Ordinance or regulations of the Commission, the hearing - 501.13-14.
+- 501.13-14.
 Original Hearing Body.
-Any person aggrieved by a licensing or permitting decision of the Commission may appeal the decision by filing a request for an original hearing before the Commission. - The Applicant, Licensee or permittee may file such request with the Commission in writing on or before the fifteenth (15th) day following the receipt of the Commission's decision. - (b) The Commission shall certify the record, developed in accordance with section 501.13-9 or 501.13-13(a) of this Ordinance, within thirty (30) days of the date of the filing of the request for an original hearing. - Those Commissioners participating in the initial licensing or permitting (1) decision may not participate in the original hearing. - The Commission may determine to review the decision solely on the licensing or permitting decision record and briefs filed regarding the request for reconsideration. - The Commission may also, in its sole discretion, grant oral arguments. - The Commission shall issue a written decision within one hundred twenty (120) days from receipt of the request for the original hearing. - The Commission's decision is considered an original hearing decision and an appeal may be made to the Judiciary as an appeal of an original hearing body.
+Any person aggrieved by a licensing or permitting decision of the Commission may appeal the decision by filing a request for an original hearing before the - The Applicant, Licensee or permittee may file such request with the Commission in (a) writing on or before the fifteenth (15th) day following the receipt of the Commission's decision. - (b) The Commission shall certify the record, developed in accordance with section 501.13-9 or 501.13-13(a) of this Ordinance, within thirty (30) days of the date of the filing of the request for an original hearing. - Those Commissioners participating in the initial licensing or permitting (1) decision may not participate in the original hearing. - The Commission may determine to review the decision solely on the licensing or permitting decision record and briefs filed regarding the request for reconsideration. - The Commission may also, in its sole discretion, grant oral arguments. - The Commission shall issue a written decision within one hundred twenty (120) days from receipt of the request for the original hearing. - The Commission's decision is considered an original hearing decision and an appeal may be made to the Judiciary as an appeal of an original hearing body.